Links

 • Immunefi serves as a mediator in cases where a whitehat disputes the BIC's determination of whether the whitehat is entitled to any bug bounty/reward, or what the appropriate bounty/reward should be within each Impact range.

 Security is paramount to the success of Beanstalk.
 Immunefi is crypto's leading bug bounty platform that many other well-known DeFi protocols use to facilitate their bug bounty programs.
-This bounty program is competitive with the largest programs currently on Immunefi, making it likely to attract whitehat hackers.
+This bounty program is competitive with the largest programs currently on Immunefi.

 Responsibilities